Syro-Malabaric Rite: Marriage and family life

 The sacramental status of marriage in East Syriac Rite is a matter of dispute.
 According to the accounts given by Portuguese writers, the Saint Thomas Christians did not consider marriage a sacrament.
 Roz records that they called wedding Peṇṇukeṭṭŭ.
 Although child marriage was strictly prohibited in East Syriac Rite, it was widespread in Malabar, he adds.
 According to the prevailing local custom, Saint Thomas Christians also married at a young age.
 The marriage was arranged by the father of the bride and the father of the groom.

 The wedding ceremonies were performed under the auspices of a priest.
 At the same time, Roz notes that there were also marriages that were conducted using only local customs, and that such marriages were also considered valid.
 The most popular local custom was for the groom to tie a chain (Tālikeṭṭŭ) around the bride's neck and cover her head with a cloth (Mantṟa kōṭi).
 In addition, there was a ceremony where the bride and groom poured rice grains into each other's hands.
 There were other customs of marriage besides this, but the Portuguese took special care to prohibit all of them.
 They only allowed the Tālikeṭṭŭ and wearing of Mantṟa kōṭi, considering local customs.
 There was also a tradition of carrying the bride and groom on elephants and carrying them on relatives' shoulders.
 These were special rights granted by kings.

 It was common practice to pay a dowry as part of a marriage.
 The dowry was paid by the bride's father.
 There was a provision that if the husband died without issue, the entire dowry had to be returned.
 The Saint Thomas Christians were monogamous.
 But if the spouse died, it was common to remarry after a year.
 Remarriage was permitted for both men and women.
 The Syrian Christians followed a patrilineal family structure unlike the Nair and Muslim Mappila communities which followed a matrilineal lineage due to their polyandric marital relationships with Nambuthiri Brahmins and Arab sailors respectively.
 The Syro-Malabar system was similar to that of the Nambuthiris except for the practice of the latter which prohibited the marriage of their boys except the eldest.
-Jesuit missionary Monserrat, who visited Malabar in the 16th century, recorded that men from the Thekkumbhaga and Vadakkumbhaga communities had married Nair women as well.
+Jesuit missionary Monserrat, who visited Malabar in the 16th century, recorded that Saint Thomas Christian men had married Nair women as well.